nini-pixel/Hackaton/README.md

 **Have you used the Google Gemini API?
 (Yes/No)** No.

-**Describe the problem you identified that could exist in the year 2080:**
+**Describe the problem you identified that could exist in the year 2080, your proposed solution and a brief summary of your code:**

 **The Need for Advisory in Decentralized Finance**